 Drinks included: Bottled water, soft drinks, local beers and spirits, and a limited selection of South African red and white wines are included.
 Champagne and imported wines and spirits will cost extra and may need to be requested in advance.

-Birdwatching: The Chitabe area has a good population of birds including Pels fishing owl, slaty egret, brown snake eagle, wattled crane, saddle-billed stork, woolly necked stork, marsh harrier, tawny eagle, black coucal, black egret, martial eagle and of course the African fish eagle.See more ideas for Birdwatching in Botswana
+Birdwatching: The Chitabe area is great for birdwatching in Botswana, with Pels fishing owl, slaty egret, wattled crane, saddle-billed stork, woolly necked stork, marsh harrier, tawny eagle, black coucal, black egret and martial eagle.See more ideas for Birdwatching in Botswana